 MuseScore 3 includes a number of new and improved features.
 For a brief summary, see the Release notes for MuseScore 3.
 More details can be found in the summaries below and by referring to the relevant pages of the handbook.

 MuseScore initially places elements in the score according to (a) the properties specified in style defaults and (b) any manual adjustments made.
 For elements that have automatic placement enabled, however, MuseScore will attempt to avoid collisions by moving one or more of them as needed.

 See Automatic placement.

 The default position for most elements is controlled by settings in Format → Style.
-You can either change the default there, or, in the Inspector, apply a manual adjustment (see below) and then use the "Set as style" control (to the right of the value you wish to set).
+You can either change the default there, or, in the Inspector, apply a manual adjustment (see below) and then use the "Set as style" control (the S to the right of the value you wish to set).

 The specific properties you can set vary by element type but include: